 - Unknown factors relating to the “Big Bang” theory:

 - Whether the expansion of the Universe is accelerating or decelerating (or whether matter attracts or repels at the largest scale.)
 2010 Addendum: There is an increasing consensus in the scientific world around the belief that the expansion of the Universe, between galaxies and clusters of galaxies, is actually accelerating.
-However, nobody really knows what might be causing this acceleration, which does not fit into the standard model of statistics without some massive fudge-factors called “dark matter” and “dark energy”.
+However, nobody really knows what might be causing this acceleration, which does not fit our current understanding of physics without some massive fudge-factors called “dark matter” and “dark energy”.